nehag2005/Pixel-Palette-/README.md

 ## Overview

-Welcome to Pixel Palette—an interactive tool for creating and editing pixel art.
+An interactive tool for creating and editing pixel art.
 This web-based application provides a range of modes and tools to help you design and refine your pixel art with precision and ease.

 ## Features
 1. Hover Mode